Marine pests can have a serious effect on our oceans and waterways.

 Keep marine pests out of your area.

 Anything you submerge in water can spread marine pests.
-This includes scuba gear, nets, fishing lines, cages, ropes, anchors and vessels or other submersibles.
+This includes scuba gear, nets, fishing lines, cages, ropes, scientific equipment, anchors and vessels or other submersibles.

 - check local requirements with your state or territory authority